What security/compliance artifacts should I request for a Snowflake vendor review (SOC reports, encryption, key management, HIPAA/BAA if needed)?

 Frequently Asked Questions

-What security and compliance documents should I ask for first?
+What security and compliance documents should I request first from Snowflake?

 Expanded Explanation: